Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: The Proposed DT Synthesis Method

 It is obvious that the synthesized frames are conditioned by training sample $\mathbf{x}$.
-To compare Eq. (\ref{eq23}) and Eq. (\ref{eq24}), we observed that the kernel similarity embedding for DT is similar to the kernel embedding for conditional distribution.
-The difference is that kernel similarity embedding for DT synthesis predicts the future frames $\mathbf{y}_i$ in the original data domain, while kernel embedding for conditional distribution predicts the feature $\phi(\mathbf{y}_i)$ in RKHS.
-To this end, kernel similarity embedding possesses the properties of kernel embedding for conditional distribution.
-Thus it will well represent the statistical features (e.g., similarity correlation representation) by modeling nonlinear feature relationships for DT.
+When comparing Eq. (\ref{eq23}) and Eq. (\ref{eq24}), we observe that the kernel similarity embedding for DT is similar to the kernel embedding for the conditional distribution.
+The difference is that the kernel similarity embedding for DT synthesis predicts the future frames $\mathbf{y}_i$ in the original data domain, while the kernel embedding for the conditional distribution predicts the feature $\phi(\mathbf{y}_i)$ in RKHS.
+To this end, kernel similarity embedding possesses the properties of kernel embedding for conditional distributions.
+Thus, it will effectively represent the statistical features (e.g., similarity correlation representation) by modeling nonlinear feature relationships for DT.